-The remuneration policy and the report on the implementation of the remuneration policy, set out in the remuneration report in the company's annual integrated report, is voted on by shareholders annually on an advisory basis.
+The Remuneration Policy and the report on the implementation of the Remuneration Policy, set out in the remuneration report in the Group's annual integrated report, is voted on by shareholders annually on an advisory basis.

 Proposed fees for non-executive directors are approved annually by shareholders by means of a special resolution.